arinal/imgrement-proto/README.md

 [ 4964.326681] imgrement: bv #0: len 1024, offset 0, at (1026, 1027)
 [ 4964.326691] imgrement: Found DAMN from deltas 3 times
 ```
 This last 4 messages are from previous operations.
-We don't see any read requests because our data is already in the cache.
-Discarding the cache and reading will surely trigger a read request.
+We don't see any new read requests because our data is already in the cache.
+Discarding the cache and repeat the reading will surely trigger a read request.

 ```
 # echo 3 > /proc/sys/vm/drop_caches